The Art Department (Including Technology)

 Advanced Ceramics is designed to give students an opportunity to use basic skills mastered in Ceramics in a more in-depth and creative way.
 The first half of the year the students will create complex and challenging projects using hand-building methods.
 The second half of the year students will spend time learning to use the potters’ wheels to produce ceramic works of art and utilitarian pieces.
 Students will produce wheel made bowls, mugs, teapots and other useful wares.

-Prerequisites: Ceramics
+Prerequisite: Ceramics

 ADVANCED PLACEMENT ART (Seniors only)